kortschak/git_workshop/notes/communication.md

 $ git branch -D <branchname>
 ```

+Then pull the most recent `master` branch from the upstream repository to check that your change is there.

 ## Etiquette

 Acknowledge reviewer comments, either to show that the request change has been made, to explain why you don't think it should be, or at least acknowledge that a comment has been read by you.